 How “lucky” was the Steelers’ win over the Ravens?

 The Pittsburgh Steelers are now 8-2 after taking down their chief rivals, the Baltimore Ravens.
-In doing so, they dropped the Ravens down to 7-4 on the season, applying serious pressure in the divisional race.
-While the Steelers have a tougher schedule, and an extra game to play, the Ravens are in the hole.
+In doing so, they dropped the Ravens to 7-4 on the season, applying serious pressure in the divisional race.
+While the Steelers have a tougher remaining schedule, and an extra game to play, the Ravens are in the hole.

 And perhaps we can determine how deep that hole is by determining how “lucky” the Steelers got by beating the Ravens.
-The Ravens, by the way, also have two divisional losses, and who losses in common games where the Steelers have one.
+The Ravens, by the way, also have two divisional losses, and two losses in common games where the Steelers have one.
 And on top of that, they have four conference losses, so the Ravens are behind on tiebreakers.

 But we’re just talking about the likelihood that the Ravens will beat the Steelers next time based on how lucky the Steelers’ first win was.
 So how “lucky” were the Steelers?
-Well, they forced three turnovers against a team that only had six in their first 10 games.
+Well, they forced three turnovers against a team that only had six in its first 10 games.
 They aren’t likely to repeat that—and they’re not getting another Payton Wilson interception like that.

 The Steelers have benefited two years in a row from Ravens receivers dropping gimme balls, particularly Zay Flowers.
 That’s definitely a variable they can’t control, and conversely, the Steelers generally made their plays.
 The Ravens haven’t been prone to drops, so again, that’s likely not a repeated variable next time.
 And no, Justin Tucker probably isn’t going to miss two field goals again.